evhub/coconut/DOCS.md

 ```
 def (arguments) -> statement; statement; ...
 ```
-where `statement` can be an assignment statement or a keyword statement.
+where `arguments` can be standard function arguments or [pattern-matching function definition](#pattern-matching-functions) arguments and `statement` can be an assignment statement or a keyword statement.
 If the last `statement` (not followed by a semicolon) is an `expression`, it will automatically be returned.

 Statement lambdas also support implicit lambda syntax, where when the arguments are omitted, as in `def -> _`, `def (_=None) -> _` is assumed.